 The CLKO select register can be used to multiplex out any one of the clocks generated inside the clock generation and SIM modules.
 The default value is SYS_CLK.
-All other clocks primarily muxed out are for test purposes only, and are subject to significant unspecified latencies at high frequencies.
+This path has been optimized in order to minimize any delay and clock duty cycle distortion.
+All other clocks primarily muxed out are for test purposes only, and are subject to significant phase shift at high frequencies.

-The upper four bits of the GPIOB register can function as GPIO, [A23:20], or as additional clock output signals.
+The upper four bits of the GPIOB register can function as GPIO, [A23:A20], or as additional clock output signals.
 GPIO has priority and is enabled/disabled via the GPIOB_PER.
-If GPIOB[7:4] are programmed to operate as peripheral outputs, then the choice between [A23:20] and additional clock outputs is done here in the CLKOSR.
-The default state is for the peripheral function of GPIOB[7:4] to be programmed as [A23:20].
-This can be changed by altering [A23:20] as shown in Figure 6-9.
+If GPIOB[7:4] are programmed to operate as peripheral outputs, then the choice between [A23:A20] and additional clock outputs is done here in the CLKOSR.
+The default state is for the peripheral function of GPIOB[7:4] to be programmed as [A23:A20].
+This can be changed by altering [A23:A20], as shown in Figure 6-9.